laravel/docs/mail.md

 		<img src="<?php echo $message->embedData($data, $name); ?>">
 	</body>

-Note that the `$message` variable is always passed to e-mail views by the `Mail` class.
+Note that the `$message` variable is always passed to e-mail views by the `Mail` facade.

 <a name="queueing-mail"></a>
 ## Queueing Mail

 #### Queueing A Mail Message

 Since sending e-mail messages can drastically lengthen the response time of your application, many developers choose to queue e-mail messages for background sending.
 Laravel makes this easy using its built-in [unified queue API](/docs/master/queues).
-To queue a mail message, simply use the `queue` method on the `Mail` class:
+To queue a mail message, simply use the `queue` method on the `Mail` facade:

 	Mail::queue('emails.welcome', $data, function($message)
 	{